Ceasar/Encyclopedia/src/adler_1966.rst

     3. Critical reading

-These three readings are not three in time, but three in manner: three ways of reading a book.
+There are three ways of reading a book.
 The first two readings are `reading for understanding`_.
-As a reader becomes expert, these may be performed simultaneously.

 The third is distinct, as a reader must understand an author before criticizing him.

+As a reader becomes expert, the first two readings may be performed simultaneously.

 ----